marshal — Internal Python object serialization

 Raises an auditing event marshal.dumps with arguments value, version.

 Convert the bytes-like object to a value.
 If no valid value is found, raise EOFError, ValueError or TypeError.
+Code objects are only supported if allow_code is true.
 Extra bytes in the input are ignored.

 Raises an auditing event marshal.loads with argument bytes.